0

 Estimated Time: 1 Hour

-Ernst Tinaja / Best Hikes in Big Bend / Credit: NPS
+Ernst Tinaja / Credit: NPS

-This short and easy hike has a big payoff for relatively little effort, making it one of the best hikes in Big Bend.
+This short and easy hike has a big payoff for relatively little effort, making it one of the coolest hikes in Big Bend.
 The Ernst Tinaja trail follows a small slot canyon to a series of deep pools called tinajas (pronounced “tin-ah-has”).

 Just getting to this trail is an adventure itself.
 The trailhead is located on Old Ore Road, one of the many primitive roads throughout the Park.
 A high-clearance 4×4 vehicle is recommended to drive Old Ore Road.